2022/23 | Conestoga College

 Students are expected to track their own progress at all times.
 Graded assignments and projects will be returned by instructors.
 The weighting of these projects is explained in the instructional plan on eConestoga.
 Grades are also posted on eConestoga by instructors.

 If you are having difficulty in a course, be proactive!
-The end of the semester is usually too late to be making last ditch efforts to save a failing grade.
-Meet with faculty for discussion as early as possible; they are more than happy to provide extra help, or to offer suggestions to take your work to the next level.
+Meet with faculty for a discussion as early as possible; they are more than happy to provide extra help, or to offer suggestions to take your work to the next level.

 Feedback is abundant and plays a large role in how you will learn in this program – it is offered in the form of verbal or written comments, on rubrics, in class, during critiques or conversation.
 There is no excuse for not knowing where you stand.
 If you are unsure, ask.
 Faculty will happily provide additional feedback for students who seek it.
 Apply the feedback you receive to take your work to a portfolio level.